apecloud/kbcli/docs/user_docs/cli/kbcli_bench_sysbench.md

 ### Options

 ```
       --cluster string          the cluster of database
-      --cpu string            the cpu of benchmark pod
       --database string         database name
       --driver string           the driver of database
       --duration int            the seconds of running sysbench (default 60)
       --extra-args strings      extra arguments for benchmark
   -h, --help                    help for sysbench
       --host string             the host of database
+      --limit-cpu string        the limit cpu of benchmark
-      --memory string         the memory of benchmark pod
+      --limit-memory string     the limit memory of benchmark
       --password string         the password of database
       --port int                the port of database
       --read-percent int        the percent of read, only useful when type is oltp_read_write_pct
+      --request-cpu string      the request cpu of benchmark
+      --request-memory string   the request memory of benchmark
       --size int                the data size of per table (default 25000)
       --tables int              the number of tables (default 10)
       --threads ints            the number of threads, you can set multiple values, like 4,8 (default [4])
       --tolerations strings     Tolerations for benchmark, such as '"dev=true:NoSchedule,large=true:NoSchedule"'
       --type strings            sysbench type, you can set multiple values (default [oltp_read_write])
       --user string             the user of database
       --write-percent int       the percent of write, only useful when type is oltp_read_write_pct
 ```

 ### Options inherited from parent commands